-Copenhagen has undergone a tremendous development over the last 25 years.
-And while the architectural landscape has changed with a host of new, exciting buildings, the subsoil has also undergone a major change with the new metro.
+Copenhagen has undergone an enormous development over the last 25 years.
+The architectural landscape has changed radically with the creation of a wide range of new, exciting buildings.
+Meanwhile, major changes have also been made under the ground the building of new metro lines.

 Copenhagen has changed and renewed itself in recent decades and has become a more vibrant, sustainable and liveable city than before.
 These changes have undoubtedly come into play when Lonely Planet in 2019 chose Copenhagen as the best city to visit in the world. .